 Deduplication has moved from cutting-edge technology to mainstream staple.
 The data protection technology first showed up in 2003, aimed at organizations looking to move away from tape for the performance of disk-based backups.
 A decade later, dedupe is basically a requirement for backup products, although many companies say they still aren't using it for data protection.

-However, interest in backup deduplication is growing.
-Thirty-two percent of respondents in Storage magazine's last Purchasing Intentions survey said that they would be deploying deduplication technology within a year.
+Thirty-five percent of respondents in Storage magazine's last Purchasing Intentions survey said that they would be deploying deduplication technology within a year.
 The survey also indicates that the move away from tape as a backup medium continues.
-Forty-nine percent of respondents at larger companies said that they would reduce tape spending this year.
-Midsize and small organizations said that they would reduce tape spending by 34% and 39% respectively.
+Thirty-eight percent said they plan to cut spending, while 48% intend to keep tape spending at last year's level.

 Check out this comprehensive collection of backup deduplication content and get started learning now.